 For information on adding humidity to your smoke schedule go HERE

 To help set the casing to the meat and also prevent wrinkling we need to shower the snack sticks when they are done cooking or put them in an ice water bath.
 It should only take around 10 minutes to get the temperature to drop down.
-Then, we’ll let them set out for about 1 hour before moving to the refrigerator/freezer.
-After we are totally done with the cooling process, then we will package in vacuum pouches for longer term storage.
+Then, we’ll let them set out for about 1-2 hours at room temperature.
+This step is known as blooming and is crucial in color development.
+Then move them to a cooler overnight.
+The next day, let them sit out at room temperature again before vacuum packing to prevent moisture from building up in the bag.

 It’s easy to get the basics on making snack sticks, but practice does make perfect.
 Walton’s has everything you need (except the meat) to make great snack sticks, plus we have the knowledge to help you perfect your own process.
 If you have any questions or need help in your process, please share your questions or comments below.

-- Using a binder like Carrot Fiber, or Soy Protein Blend will not change how much water you put into your product.
+- Using a binder like Carrot Fiber, Superbind or Soy Protein Blend will not change how much water you put into your product.
+However, Soy Protein blend WILL make the snack stick more difficult to stuff.

-- Place a small pan of water in the bottom of smokehouse during the entire cooking cycle to help increase humidity
+- After the 1st phase of the smoking cycle, place a large pan of water in the bottom of the smokehouse with large automotive sponges to help increase humidity

-If your smoker, smokehouse, dehydrator, or oven cannot reach temperatures as low as 125F, just start as low as possible and slowly increase the temperature over time
+*If your smoker, smokehouse, dehydrator, or oven cannot reach temperatures as low as 125F, just start as low as possible and slowly increase the temperature over time.
+Propping the door open to lower the temperature of your smoker or oven is also acceptable but does require some experimentation to find out how wide it should be propped.

-3. Instead of Sure Gel also try 4 oz of Carrot Fiber (Return to text)
+4. Instead of Sure Gel also try 4 oz of Carrot Fiber

-4. If you do not use a cure accelerator like Encapsulated Citric Acid or Smoked Meat Stabilizer, then after it has been stuffed into its casing hold in a refrigerator for approximately 12 hours or overnight (Return to text)
+5. If you do not use a cure accelerator like Encapsulated Citric Acid, Smoked Meat Stabilizer, or Sodium Erythorbate then after it has been stuffed into its casing hold in a refrigerator for approximately 12 hours or overnight

 What Is A Snack Stick?